cpb-/yocto-cooker/README.md

 The menu file follows the JSON syntax and contains three main parts:

-- `sources`: which describes how to download the correct versions of the layers,
+- `sources`: which describes how to download the required versions of the layers,
-- `layers`: (optional) the list of the layers used by every targets,
+- `layers`: (optional) the list of the layers used globally for all targets or on a per-target-base
 - `targets`: a collection of targets to build.